SilhDing/SilhDing.github.io/source/_posts/carcassonne-1.md

 In this individual project, the classical board game [Carcassonne](https://en.wikipedia.org/wiki/Carcassonne_(board_game)) is designed and implemented in Java.

-The project is a course project of CMU 17-514, which is mostly about object oriented design and Java software design.
 The project contains a full cycle of software design and development, which means it also involves GUI design/implementation, testing and deployment.

 **Note**: due to the CMU academic integrity rules, the project codes cannot be publicized.